 While the ablation of the epidermis is all that is required to improve discoloration and repair epidermal pigmentation, the heat damage causes stimulation of dermal cells called fibroblasts that are responsible for the structural integrity (the extracellular matrix) of the skin and which are responsible for formation of new collagen.

-What is Fractional CO2 Laser Resurfacing?
+What Is Fractional CO2 Laser Skin Resurfacing?